RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 {% imgcap right /images/ui-discussion-2.jpg Enthusiasts collaborate on the next UI. %}
 On the day I visited the OpenROV factory, other OpenROV enthusiasts were on-site, working with company engineers on product improvements.
 One enthusiast, a professional ROV operator, pilots large human-sized ROVs as deep as 2,000 meters below the ocean's surface.
 "We're always looking at amperage", she said in a discussion with another enthusiast.
 A spike in amperage could indicate a ground fault, and batteries drain rapidly when that happens.
 You do not want to be stuck underwater when the batteries run out.

-Another enthuisiast, an engineering veteran with decades of experience at [Apple](http://apple.com) and [Oracle](http://oracle.com), translates the operator's feedback into code that might drive the next OpenROV user interface.
+Another member of the open source community, an engineering veteran with decades of experience at [Apple](http://apple.com) and [Oracle](http://oracle.com), translates the operator's feedback into code that might drive the next OpenROV user interface.

+That's how open source works at OpenROV.

+###Hardware Testing
+I offered to leave when the engineers prepared to test some new components.
+I've worked in technology for decades, and I respect a company's right to protect their secrets.

+"Ray, you forget that this is all open source," they told me.
+"We've already shared the schematics online, so there's nothing to hide.
+Come and watch the test."
+Yes, I had to be reminded about the real meaning of open source!

+Four OpenROV makers gathered around a tank of water to test a new motor, controller, and propeller combination.
+They measured power utilization, propulsion, and temperature.
+Power utilization is important because we want the batteries to last a decent amount of time.
+Temperature matters because we don't want the OpenROV to melt underwater (or fry the fish).
+And propulsion matters because if the unit can't move, what's the point?

+From the reaction of the team, it looks like they found some good components for the next batch of OpenROV kits.

+###Advantage of Kits